gohugoio/hugo/docs/content/en/content-management/shortcodes.md

 ### `tweet`

 You want to include a single tweet into your blog post?
-Everything you need is the URL of the tweet:
+Everything you need is in the URL of the tweet:

 ```
 https://twitter.com/SanDiegoZoo/status/1453110110599868418